jackrockfitt/matlab-engineering-projects/README.md

 ## Task A – Stress Analysis in a Steel Structure

-This MATLAB script (`stress_analysis.m`) performs a detailed analysis of a 3D stress state in a steel structure.
+This MATLAB script (`TaskA.m`) performs a detailed analysis of a 3D stress state in a steel structure.
 It calculates the following:

 - **Stress invariants** (I1, I2, I3)
 - **Hydrostatic stress**